gcwioro/vite-plugin-vue-i18n-typescript/README.md

 Your IDE will also provide autocomplete suggestions for all available translation keys, making development faster and preventing errors.

-### Flexible File Structure
+### 📁 Flexible File Structure - Flat or Nested Locale Files

-The plugin supports both flat and nested locale file structures:
+The plugin supports both flat file structure (simple projects) and nested folder structure (large-scale apps):

 **Flat Structure** (simpler for small projects):